philr/bzip2-ffi/README.md

 end
 ```

-All the available bzipped data can be read and decompressed in a single step:
+All the available bzipped data can also be read and decompressed in a single
+step:

 ```ruby
 uncompressed = Bzip2::FFI::Reader.read(io_or_path)